 Bake for about 40-50 minutes at 360 degrees F.

-When the colour is nice and golden, take the bread out and let it cool.
+When the color is nice and golden, take the bread out and let it cool.

-When you sit down for a meal, break off (not cut) a large piece of Lammas bread and say: "Large piece of bread in my hand will bring me abundance and plenty."
+When you sit down for a meal, break off (not cut) a large piece of Lammas bread and say: "A large piece of bread in my hand will bring me abundance and plenty."

 You may want to check this book out for more information and knowledge on modern Wicca.